jasonmaidev/ai-replica/README.md

 Ever wondered what it's like to talk with your `favorite Characters`?
 Well now you can!

-aiReplica leverages `Meta Llama-2` models to bring to you the latest and most performant machine-learning responses for just about any character creation you can think of!
+aiReplica leverages `Meta Llama-2` model (a16z/infra) to bring to you the latest and most performant machine-learning responses for just about any character you can think of!

 Try it out at [https://www.aiReplica.xyz/](https://www.aiReplica.xyz/).

-The live app is protected by `Clerk authentication` as a simple 1-step signin using `Gmail` as well being a preventative measure agaisnt bot-spamming.
+The live app is protected by `Clerk Authentication` as a simple one-step sign-in using `Gmail` as well being a preventative measure agaisnt bot-spamming.

 ### Beta MVP Access